gabriel-roth/metamodule-plugin-sdk/docs/tips.md

 in the patch will use.
 Be mindful that this is a shared resource, so try to keep the memory footprint low if your module deals with large buffers (several MB or more) or is able to load files of arbitrary sizes.
-Remember that users will often want duplicates of a module in a patch to make it 4-voice, 8-voice, etc.
+Remember that users will often want duplicates of a module in a patch.

 ## Disk Access